 There are many additional requirements for students and professionals in the healthcare field.
-As you gather documents, such as immunization information and CPR certifications, we strongly encourage you to create a file so that you can easily produce these documents whenever they are requested by potential internship locations or future employers.
+As you gather documents, such as immunization information and BLS certifications, you must retain copies and create a file so that you can easily produce these documents whenever they are requested by potential internship locations or future employers.